 The media pendulum, here, swung too far.
-The new report showed that most people treated for influenza with Tamiflu probably get only a modest benefit—about a day less of symptoms.
+The new report showed that most people treated for influenza with Tamiflu probably get only a modest benefit with about a day less of symptoms.

 Is it worth stockpiling?
 There is no clear answer.
-But “We don’t know”—that’s a sentiment rarely seen in headlines.
+But “We don’t know” is a sentiment rarely seen in headlines.

 The Implications of the Tamiflu Controversy for Medical Studies